district0x/deployments/README.md

 ### <a name="memefactory-ui"> memefactory ui </a>

-This container serves the content published under the memefactory-qa peer-id on the host's port 80.
+This container serves the static content.
-See [ipfs-daemon](#ipfs-daemon) container for updating this content.

 ## <a name="base"> base image </a>